 Henri d’Orléans, one of the greatest collectors of his time, requested that none of his paintings was ever to be loaned.
 When you wander through his seven galleries, all of Henri d’Orléans paintings are hung, just as he left them.

 The musée Condé is indeed a marvel.
-In each room, the masterpieces are displayed against brilliant coloured walls, such as pink or deep burgundy, hung one above the other, exactly as Henri d’Orléans displayed them.
+In each room, the masterpieces are displayed against brilliantly coloured walls, such as pink or deep burgundy, hung one above the other, exactly as Henri d’Orléans displayed them.

 Look for the three paintings by Raphael, my favourite being The Three Graces.
 The Psyche Gallery displays 44 stained glass windows and the Stag Gallery is lined with eight magnificent tapestries.